Vite 5.x / 6.x, Node 20+

-Vite’s native ESM-first architecture frequently triggers module resolution failures when consuming legacy CommonJS packages.
-This guide provides exact configuration patterns to resolve interop conflicts without compromising dev server performance or production tree-shaking.
-For foundational context on module format differences, review Understanding ESM vs CommonJS in Modern Bundlers before applying the fixes below.
+Vite’s ESM-first architecture frequently throws module-resolution errors when consuming a legacy CommonJS package, because the dev server and the production build resolve formats through two different bundlers.
+This guide gives the exact configuration to fix interop conflicts without sacrificing dev-server speed or production tree-shaking.
+For the underlying condition-matching model, read Understanding ESM vs CommonJS in Modern Bundlers before applying the overrides below.

 import { defineConfig } from 'vite';